phaustin/quantecon-example/book/docs/parallelization.md

 Suppose we are interested in the long-run average of this median over time.

-It turns out that, for the specification that we\'ve chosen above, we can calculate this by taking a one-period snapshot of what has happened to median wealth of the group at the end of a long simulation.
+It turns out that, for the specification that we've chosen above, we can calculate this by taking a one-period snapshot of what has happened to median wealth of the group at the end of a long simulation.

-Moreover, provided the simulation period is long enough, initial conditions don\'t matter.
+Moreover, provided the simulation period is long enough, initial conditions don't matter.

 -   This is due to something called ergodicity, which we will discuss [later on](https://python-intro.quantecon.org/finite_markov.html#Ergodicity).